Co-location (satellite)

 Co-location is the placing of two or more geostationary communications satellites in orbit, in close proximity so that to reception equipment on the ground they 'appear' to occupy a single orbital position.
 The technique as applied to a group of TV satellites from a single operator was pioneered by SES with the Astra satellites at 19.2°E.

 Satellite separation

 Communications satellites' orbital positions are normally spaced apart along the geostationary orbit to provide for frequency reuse for both uplink and downlink transmissions.
 By separating adjacent satellites by a distance greater than the at-orbit beamwidth of the uplink antennas, the same carrier frequencies can be used to uplink to both satellites without interference.
 Similarly, a sufficient separation so that the beamwidth of the receiving dishes on the ground can distinguish one satellite from its neighbours, allows the same frequency spectrum to be used for adjacent satellite downlinks.

-Communications satellites are positioned in orbital 'slots' allocated under the international treaty by ITU and separation between slots of 2° or 3° of orbital longitude is common.
+Communications satellites are positioned in orbital 'slots' allocated under international treaty by the ITU and separation between slots of 2° or 3° of orbital longitude is common.